millirockk/ProjectAirSim/SECURITY.md

 ## Security

-IAMAI Consulting Corporation takes the security of our software seriously.
-This includes all source code repositories managed through our GitHub organization: [IAMAI Consulting Corporation](https://github.com/iamaisim).
+IAMAI CONSULTING CORP takes the security of our software seriously.
+This includes all source code repositories managed through our GitHub organization: [IAMAI CONSULTING CORP](https://github.com/iamaisim).

-If you believe you have found a security vulnerability in any IAMAI Consulting Corporation repository, please report it to us as described below.
+If you believe you have found a security vulnerability in any IAMAI CONSULTING CORP repository, please report it to us as described below.

 ## Reporting Security Issues